Camera Lenses: A Complete Guide for Buyers in 2025

 Camera Lenses Q & A

-Q: What’s the best lens for beginners?
+Q: What is the best lens for beginners?

 A: A 50mm prime lens or an 18-55mm zoom lens is great for starters.